-PJM schedules Day-ahead Scheduling reserves on a day-ahead basis as a single market in the RTO.
-Primary and Synchronized Reserves are maintained in real-time based on the locational requirements identified above, recognizing transmission constraints while scheduling sufficient localized reserves on a control zone basis to satisfy reserve sharing agreements.
+PJM schedules reserves on a day-ahead and real-time basis to ensure Contingency/ Primary Synchronized/Spinning and Secondary/Operating reserve requirements are maintained.
+Reserves are scheduled on a sub-zonal basis to recognize transmission constraints while scheduling sufficient localized reserves in the active subzone as further described in Manual 11: Energy and Ancillary Service Market Operation.
 The cost of capacity or energy is allocated among the Market Buyers as described in the PJM Manual for Operating Agreement Accounting (M-28).

-PJM identifies its Largest Single Contingency by surveying the greatest MW loss due to a single contingency.
+PJM identifies its Most Severe Single Contingency by surveying the greatest MW loss due to a single contingency.
 PJM monitors and reviews both generation and transmission element losses based on system model configurations to identify contingencies.
 PJM updates these models appropriately for scheduled outages that can change the monitored contingency.

-In the event PJM forecasts a credible natural gas pipeline contingency(s), as described in Section 3.9 of this manual, the hourly Day-ahead Scheduling Reserve requirement is calculated as the greater of:
+In the event PJM forecasts a credible natural gas pipeline contingency(s), as described in Section 3.9 of this manual, the hourly 30 minuteReserve requirement is calculated as the greater of:

-The Day-Ahead Scheduling Reserve Requirement, as defined above, plus any increase to the Day-Ahead Scheduling Reserve Requirement to address operational uncertainty or any increase to the Day-Ahead Scheduling Reserve Requirement due Hot or Cold Weather Alert or escalating emergency procedures, as described in PJM Manual 11: Energy & Ancillary Services Market Operations, Section 11.2.1,
+- The 30 minute Reserve Requirement, as defined above, plus any increase to the 30 minuteReserve Requirement to address operational uncertainty or any increase to the 30 minute Reserve Requirement due Hot or Cold Weather Alert or escalating emergency procedures, as described in PJM Manual 11: Energy & Ancillary Services Market Operations, Section 4.3OR - The sum of the Economic Max of Resources defined as part of the largest credible natural gas pipeline contingency delivery of Maximum Emergency generation capacity from one Control Zone to another, a Maximum Generation Alert would not be issued for the Control Zone with undeliverable energy.